A BORN-AGAIN BELIEVER

 The most successful people in life, whether in the world or in the Kingdom, bless their challenges rather than curse them.
 They see challenges not as barriers but as opportunities to make themselves better.

 Jesus was famous for embracing challenges, including his enemies.
-He never shied away from them, but always faced them head-on, guided and strengthened by God.
+He never shied away from them and always faced them head-on, guided and strengthened by God.
 We are to follow Jesus in everything we do, so if he embraced and blessed challenges, so should we.

 All too often, our default (as modeled to us by the world) is to complain about challenges and barriers.
 Sometimes we complain to God, but mostly we complain to the world.
 We complain that things are too difficult.
 We complain that someone else has an unfair advantage by virtue of their sex or skin color or language or heritage.
 We complain about the transit system.
 We complain about bad drivers.
 We complain about the produce selection.
 We complain about the weather.
 We complain about prices going up and our income going down.
 We complain about our health.
 We complain about our relationships.
 In fact, we’re so good at complaining about our challenges, we’ll even complain on behalf of other people for challenges that don’t affect us and are in fact none of our business – but heck, if it’s a challenge, it needs to be cursed and complained about.